yenyyo/-IR-_Claim_Generation/README.md

 * **02 - Data** : Sample data generated for the project
 * **03 - Results** : Directory for the output files
 * **Claim_Generation.ipynb** : Notebook provided to run the project.
 It is prepared to run on google colab but with minor tweaks it will work locally.

+This project demonstrated the integration of natural language generation, zero-shot inference, and information retrieval principles in a practical, end-to-end system.

 Large files are linked and not uploaded to the repository